Navin Ramgoolam

 Navinchandra Ramgoolam (born 14 July 1947) is a Mauritian politician who is the current prime minister of Mauritius, serving since 2024.
-He previously held the office from 1995 to 2000 and from 2005 to 2014 and intermittently served as leader of the opposition when not in office.
+He previously held the office from 1995 to 2000 and from 2005 to 2014 and intermittently served as leader of the opposition.

 Ramgoolam is the son of former prime minister and governor-general Seewoosagur Ramgoolam and has led the Labour Party since 1991.
 After an astounding defeat in the 2000 General Elections, he became prime minister for a second term after his coalition, Alliance Sociale, won the 2005 General Elections.
 The 2024 general election saw the landslide victory of his coalition Alliance du Changement.
 Following Pravind Jugnauth's resignation as prime minister, Ramgoolam was sworn in for a third time at the State House of Mauritius in the presence of President Prithvirajsing Roopun.

 Early life and education

 Navin Ramgoolam was born to Seewoosagur Ramgoolam (SSR) and Sushil Ramjoorawon in Port Louis.
 SSR was the 6th governor general of Mauritius, as well as the first chief minister and prime minister of Mauritius.
-In the 1800s, his ancestors migrated to Mauritius from Harigaon in the Bhojpur district, Bihar and belonged to the Koeri(Kushwaha) community.
+In the 1800s, his ancestors migrated to Mauritius from Harigaon in the Bhojpur district, Bihar and belonged to the Vaish community, and the Kurmi or Koeri (Kushwaha) caste.

 Ramgoolam attended the Royal College Curepipe from 1960 to 1966 and then studied medicine in Ireland between 1968 and 1975, where he obtained the LRCP&SI from the Royal College of Physicians of Ireland and the Royal College of Surgeons in Ireland.

 Ramgoolam's early life was marked by significant personal and professional transitions.
 In December 1985, following the death of his father, Sir Seewoosagur Ramgoolam, the first prime minister of Mauritius, Ramgoolam was on the verge of emigrating to Canada; however, he was persuaded by Sir Satcam Boolell, then leader of the Labour Party, and Paul Bérenger, leader of the Mauritian Militant Movement, to return to Mauritius.
 They encouraged him to assume the leadership of the Labour Party with the aim of forming a political alliance to challenge Anerood Jugnauth in the upcoming general elections.

 During this period, Ramgoolam worked as a physician at Dr A.G.
 Jeetoo Hospital in Mauritius from 1985 to 1987.
 In 1987, he moved to the United Kingdom to pursue legal studies at the London School of Economics and Political Science, part of the University of London.
 After completing his LLB degree in 1990, he returned to Mauritius and became the leader of the Labour Party, subsequently contesting the 1991 general election as its candidate.